These Are the Rules You Have to Follow to Get Cast on ‘Fixer Upper’

 Next: The grunt work behind applying for Fixer Upper

-6. You have to answer detailed questions about the house
+5. You had to answer detailed questions about the house

 When you fill out the application for Fixer Upper, you’ll have to answer a lot of questions about the house you’re purchasing.
 (If you just want to move to Waco and haven’t settled on a specific house, you’re off the hook — at least for now.)
 You’ll have to give basic information, like the square footage and number of bedrooms and bathrooms.
 But you’ll also have to describe the style of the home, research parking restrictions, explain any structural issues, and find out if your neighborhood association requires extra approval.